bblodget/RetroComputeBlog/_posts/2019-03-03-LetGamesBegin.md

 ## Items on Order

-On the Atariage forum, a found a thread titled, [New to the group?
+On the Atariage forum, found a thread titled, [New to the group?
 TI-99/4A FAQ, Hardware and software resources READ FIRST!](http://atariage.com/forums/topic/267055-new-to-the-group-ti-994a-faq-hardware-and-software-resources-read-first/).
 This was a great starting point for coming up to speed in the retro world of the TI99/4a.
 It helped me find many items that I want to get.
 Here are the items I've ordered (or tried to order).